 The research program benefits from the use of the largest dataset ever assembled for this purpose, including information on environmental exposures, health outcomes, and climate projections from hundreds of locations within several countries around the world.
 This allows standardized analyses on local data to address specific research questions on global environment-health associations, following a formalized yet flexible method of collaboration.

-The MCC Collaboration has developed during the years, through correspondence between the participants and additional meetings held at scientific conferences.
-The MCC Network is currently coordinated by the LSHTM research team, with the support of a Scientific Committee that supervises and directs the research work.
+The MCC Collaborative Research Network has developed during the years, through correspondence between the participants and additional meetings held at scientific conferences.
+The MCC Collaborative Research Network is currently coordinated by the LSHTM research team, with the support of a Scientific Committee that supervises and directs the research work.